jnesss/bpfview/tools/phase-stats/README.md

 # Phase Stats

-A utility tool for analyzing phase timings of BPFView handlers.
+A utility tool for analyzing phase timings of BPFView event handlers and exclusion engine performance.

 ## Building